konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

  * All: `Conditional|ConditionalFunc` registered will evaluate that all evaluated to `true`
  * Any: `Conditional|ConditionalFunc` registered will evaluate that one evaluated to `true`
  * None: `Conditional|ConditionalFunc` registered will evaluate that all have NOT evaluated to `true`.
-The absensce of `true`
+The absence of `true`

 ### Actions

 `Action` is an interface that is meant to execute on the passed in data.
 Like a conditional, an action can
 be:
  * a full fledged object/struct that implements the `Execute()` function
- * any anonymous or higher order function as long as it is regisered in the Rule as a `ActionFunc`
+ * any anonymous or higher order function as long as it is registered in the Rule as a `ActionFunc`

 ### RuleCatalog